dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 `canisterId` (`text`): The id of the canister on which the call should be executed.

 `sender` (`text`): The principal requested to execute the call.
-Must be associated with one of the `identities` that the user has previously shared with the relying party in the `permission` response, granting it `canister_call` permission scope at the same time.
+Must be associated with one of the `identities` that the user has previously shared with the relying party in the `icrc25_request_permission` response, granting it `icrc25_canister_call` permission scope at the same time.

 `method` (`text`): The name of the call method to be executed.